The complete classification of unital graph $C^*$-algebras: Geometric and strong: Derived moves and matrix moves

 \section{Derived moves and matrix moves}

-We now discuss --- following and generalizing \cite[Section 5]{MR3082546} --- ways of changing the graphs without changing their move equivalence class (\cf\ \cite[Section~2.4]{arXiv:1604.05439v2}).
-We will introduce a \emph{collapse} move, and present criteria allowing us to conclude that two graphs are move equivalent when one arises from the other by a row or column addition of the $\Bsf$-matrices.
-As we shall see, knowing move invariance of these derived moves dramatically simplifies working with $\Meq$.
+In \cite[Section~2.5]{MR3759003}, we discussed --- following and generalizing \cite[Section 5]{MR3082546} --- ways of changing the graphs without changing their move equivalence class and we introduced a \emph{collapse} move, and presented criteria allowing us to conclude that two graphs are move equivalent when one arises from the other by a row or column addition of the $\Bsf$-matrices.

-\begin{definition}[Collapse a regular vertex that does not support a loop] Let $E = (E^0 , E^1 , r , s )$ be a graph and let $v$ be a regular vertex in $E$ that does not support a loop.
-Define a graph $E_{COL}$ by